TACTICAL DATA ENGAGEMENT PILOT PROJECT

 Sunlight and GPL coordinated with the City Manager’s Office and the Finance Department to find raw data sources that included all upcoming CIP projects including as much information as possible pertaining to funding, expiration dates, and other logistics.
 Departments with unique procurement processes, like the Engineering Department also participated in preparing the data by adding contextual notes about the anticipated procurement method for each relevant CIP project.

-Currently, Glendale is wrapping up its review of data sources, the crucial first step before moving forward with re-engaging stakeholders.
-Glendale has plans to publicly reach out to existing CIP contract holders, new applicants, and potential applicants to gauge the usefulness of the data sources they’re preparing.
-The plan will be to collect feedback on formatting and accessibility priorities, including metadata and other contextualizing documentation.
-Respondents will have a look at sample CIP project data for the 2019 Fiscal Year and share input to help co-create the plan for release (as of January 2018).
+Subsequently, Glendale reviewed its of data sources to identify datasets that were suitable for this endeavor.
+This was a crucial first step before moving forward with re-engaging stakeholders.
+Glendale then reached out to existing CIP contract holders, new applicants, and potential applicants to gauge the usefulness of the data sources they’re preparing.
+Through the administration of an online survey and interviews from a smaller group of individual vendors by Sunlight and GPL, we were will be to collect feedback on formatting and accessibility priorities, including metadata and other contextualizing documentation.
+Respondents reviewed sample CIP project data for the 2019 Fiscal Year and provided input that will to help co-create the plan for release (as of January 2018).

 Following the TDE process